To download this document as a .pdf click here

 - Fitness and recreation programs that include lifetime outdoor activities such as walking, hiking, biking, skiing, and camping;

 - Healthy air quality practices and lighting that reduce illness and absenteeism; and

 - Healthy and thoughtful relationships with others that support character development.

 Core Practice 5: Strong Partnerships and Networks

-- Develop strong partnerships among groups of diverse cultural heritage to promote the greening of schools in all communities.
+- Strong alliances among groups of diverse cultural heritage to promote the greening of schools in all communities;

-- Participation in research and evaluation of student learning and best green school practices.
+- Participation in research and evaluation of student learning and best green school practices; and

 GSNN is nationally recognized as the premier partner in advancing collaboration to integrate a green and healthy culture in schools to ensure that current and future generation of students are environmentally literate as well as practice and promote sustainability in their community.

 ● Education/Professional Development ● Resources and Information ● Networking/Collaboration